Pin itSC's 2025 Course of the Year, open to the public and flying under the radar.

 The design carries the Dye signatures without excess.
 Railroad ties appear selectively rather than pervasively.
 Bunkers are deep and purposefully placed, defending specific angles of approach rather than ringing every green.
-The routing moves through a residential community but the housing recedes from awareness on most holes, screened by mature trees and thoughtful corridor design.
-At 7,058 yards from the tips with a slope of 140, the course presents a substantial test, though the middle tees at roughly 6,400 yards offer a more proportional challenge for most visitors.
+The routing moves through a residential community, but the housing recedes from awareness on most holes, screened by mature trees and thoughtful corridor design.

 The semi-private model is central to the experience.
 Membership limits daily public access, which means the course carries less traffic than comparable public facilities.
-Pace of play benefits directly: four-hour rounds are common on weekday mornings, a luxury on the Grand Strand.
-Conditioning also benefits from lower volume.
-Greens are maintained to speeds and consistency that approach private-club standards, and fairways show less wear than courses handling twice the daily rounds.
+Pace of play benefits directly.
+Four-hour rounds are common on weekday mornings, a luxury on the Grand Strand.
+Conditioning also benefits, with greens maintained to speeds and consistency that approach private-club standards.

 At $100 to $175, Prestwick prices above the mid-range tier but below the area's true premium offerings.
-The value proposition becomes clear in comparison: the playing experience competes with courses charging $200 or more, delivered with the quieter atmosphere and better pace that the semi-private model provides.
-Golfers who prioritize course condition and pace of play over name recognition will find Prestwick a compelling option.
+The value becomes clear in comparison.
+The playing experience competes with courses charging $200 or more, delivered with the quieter atmosphere and better pace that the semi-private model provides.
+If you prioritise course condition and pace of play over name recognition, this is a compelling option.

-The course sits in the central Myrtle Beach area, accessible from most hotels within fifteen minutes.
-It does not carry the marketing profile of Caledonia, Dunes Club, or TPC Myrtle Beach, which is precisely why it qualifies as a hidden value.
-The 2025 award may change that calculus over time, but for now, Prestwick remains a course that rewards golfers who look beyond the most-advertised options.
+Tee times are available through the booking link on this page.
+The course sits in central Myrtle Beach, accessible from most hotels within fifteen minutes.
+The 2025 award may change Prestwick's profile over time, but for now, it remains a course that rewards golfers who look beyond the most-advertised options.

 Myrtle Beach, South Carolina